SEN Information Report for The Bawburgh School 2017-18

 At The Bawburgh School we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our school and we aim to be responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in the school.
+For more information on our approach please see the range of policies on our school website.
+These include information on how children progress and acquire mathematical calculation abilities and how we use marking to develop the children’s learning.
 We aim to create a learning environment which is flexible enough to meet the needs of all members of our school community.
-We monitor progress of all learners, and staff continually assess, ensuring that learning is taking place.
-Our whole school system for monitoring progress includes regular pupil progress meetings, and staff engage in coaching and supervision.
+We monitor progress of all learners, and staff continually assessing to ensure that learning is taking place.
+Our whole school system for monitoring progress includes regular pupil progress meetings, observations and interschool moderation.

 How we identify SEN